 Affiliation: Roman Catholic

-Fall 2019 Admissions: There were 597 new Undergraduate students, 185 new Graduate students, and 12 new Doctoral students.
+Fall 2021 Admissions: There were 621 new Undergraduate students, 198 new Graduate students.

-Degree Programs: Over 65 Undergraduate academic program concentration areas in four academic schools; Arts and Sciences, Business Administration, Education, and Nursing and Allied Health Professions, and the Division of Extended Learning.
-34 master's degree programs and seven doctoral programs.
+Degree Programs: 65 Undergraduate academic program concentration areas in five academic schools: Arts & Sciences, Business, Education, Nursing & Health Sciences, and Professional Studies.
+46 master's degree programs and 17 doctoral programs.

-Outcomes: Approximately 80% of recent graduates report working or attending graduate school within a year.
+Outcomes: Approximately 75% of recent graduates are working or attending graduate school within a year.

 Financial Aid: 7 out of 10 full-time Undergraduate students receive at least 10% of institutional aid and 3 out of 4 Undergraduate students receive some form of financial aid.